 If I Can’t Work, Then How Do I Make Ends Meet?

-In YTD 2022, the SSA has reviewed an average of about 65,000 disability claims every month.
-With that many applicants, it’s very easy to have your claim thrown out on minor technicalities.
+In recent years, the SSA has processed an average of about 65,000 SSD claims every month.
+With that many applicants, it’s very easy to have your claim thrown out for minor mistakes.
 That’s also why hiring a disability lawyer is a really good idea.

 “But I can’t even afford my bills, how can I afford a lawyer?”
 Good question.
-Fortunately, most Social Security disability attorneys work on a contingency basis.
-So, you don’t pay anything out of pocket until they successfully settle your claim.
-Plus, studies show that people with representation are 3x more likely to get benefits.
+Fortunately, most Social Security attorneys work on contingency.
+So, you don’t pay anything out of pocket until they win you benefits.
+Plus, studies show that people with lawyers are 3x more likely to get benefits.

-But even more importantly in this circumstance, an attorney can also potentially shorten the time you’ll wait for your first payment.
+But even more importantly, an attorney can also possibly shorten the time you’ll wait for your first payment.
 If you’re not working and still need the money, you don’t have time to waste on multiple appeals.
 The faster you settle your claim, the faster you can get back on track.
-And a skilled disability lawyer can help you do that!
+And a skilled lawyer can help you do that!

 You May Qualify for Legal Assistance

-No doubt the government makes it deliberately challenging to qualify for disability so people don’t take advantage of the system.
-But if you legitimately qualify, you deserve to get the benefits you need!
+No doubt the government makes it deliberately hard to qualify for SSD so people don’t take advantage of the system.
+But if you do qualify, you deserve to get the benefits you need!
 It’s okay to ask for help.